 I’ve always had an independent, enterprising streak.
 Clearly, I am not a gal who was born to work in a cube.
 (Who is, really?)
 I’ve never had a “regular” 40-hour a week job, and I’ve never worked any of my part-time jobs for more than 3 years.
 My pattern was: get a job, organize everything, get bored, get restless, get another job.

-In 2001, I successfully made the transition to becoming fully self-employed – financially supporting myself with work that was deeply fulfilling.
+Near the end of my twenties, I became fully self-employed – financially supporting myself with work that was deeply fulfilling.
 And I did so again in the area of my next interest… and the one after that.
 And, very often, that’s what I’m helping my clients with – making transitions from one career or calling to another, or from one level of success to another.

 I have lived the roller coaster life of a creative artist.

-From 1993-2004 I worked – as in: actually earned money and health insurance – in Los Angeles as an actor.
+For a decade I worked in Los Angeles as an actor.
 Yep – SAG, AFTRA, and Equity.
-Although I was born in L.A., I think I had the only set of parents not involved in the entertainment industry, so I grew up only dreaming of being an actor.
+Although I was born in L.A., I think I had the only set of parents not involved in the entertainment industry, so I grew up only dreaming of acting.
 (Oh I begged – and, for many years, I put “an agent” at the top of my Christmas list – but my mom was not at all interested in spending her time schlepping me around to auditions.
 So no child acting for me.
 Probably for the best.)

 I discovered that I love facilitating groups… in fact, every single month for over twenty consecutive years, I’ve coached multiple, ongoing groups – in person and online.